This post contains my solutions to 3 crypto challs:

 where the ?

-characters above are the characters that will be generated by hash_extender.
-Thus, the parts made:0
+chars will be generated by hash_extender.
+The parts made:0

 and t